KatharinaBuelow/heat-exposure-africa/README.md

 ### Exposure calculation and plotting

 The following Notebook produces the horizontal exposure maps for ssp1/rcp2 and ssp3/rcp85 of population to extrem heat days.
 The plots show the timeslice 1991-2024 and 2031-2060 as well as its future changes.

     Notebooks/horiplot-exposure-diff-robust-bulletin.ipynb

+    functions are used from:
     Notebooks/plotting_tools_exposure.py
+    Notebooks/plotting_tools_africa.py
+    Notebooks/format_data_tools.py
+    Notebooks/colors_indices.py

 ### References